 To do that, you need a platform that will allow you to build your online course and nurture your online community in one place.

 Creating a welcoming space is the first step to cultivating a thriving community.
 Why?
-Because every member that joins your online course or community brings with them a wealth of knowledge and experiences to share with everyone else.
+Because of the network effect: every member that joins your online course or community brings with them a wealth of knowledge and experiences to share with everyone else, which makes your community even more valuable than before.

 To make the most of that, your community members should feel comfortable navigating challenges, seizing opportunities together, and connecting with each other.
 The best alternatives to Skillshare provide options for you to create discussion boards, small groups, direct messaging opportunities, and more so that your students can give you feedback and make connections in the network you’ve built.